 He just hoped that people in a different timeline would be wiser and realize that “No one can do everything at once.
 But everyone can do something.”

 It’s like people can choose their own adventure depending on interest and expertise:

 … and many many other things

-And so our unsuccessful yet infinitely wiser hero reverted back to his equilibrium state: Solving tax-themed crossword puzzles while he was waiting for the world to end.
+And so our unsuccessful yet infinitely wiser hero reverted back to his personal state of equilibrium: Solving tax-themed crossword puzzles while waiting for the world to end.

 The present is made of the same stuff as the future.

 Instead, be the hero that the present needs today.